A complete guide to Amazon arbitrage

 To most accurately estimate referral fees, Leadgeek exclusively uses the official FBA calculator to determine an item’s profitability, and we suggest you do the same instead of relying on a 3rd party tool.

-woman holding a calculator for a man to see “Is this the official FBA calculator?”
+“Is this the official FBA calculator?”

 Shipping fees